dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 ## Pre-Requisites
 1. You need an AWS account.
 If you don't have one [get one here](https://aws.amazon.com/)
-1. AWS Access key and secret access key for an IAM user with rights ec2:RunInstances,  ec2:DescribeImages & ec2:CreateTags
+2. AWS Access key and secret access key for an IAM user with rights ec2:RunInstances,  ec2:DescribeImages & ec2:CreateTags.
+If you don't know how to do this don't worry it is explained in the next section.
-1. You need a Dynatrace Managed Cluster license.
+3. You need a Dynatrace Managed Cluster license.
 If you don't have one, reach out to your Dynatrace Partner Program Manager (PPM) to be granted a trial license.

 Region | Name | Email
 ------------ | ------------- | -------------